mohamaddr/Android-ipAddress/README.md

 # Android-ipAddress
-An app that fetches the ip-number from Simple Public IP Address API, and show it in a view, also add an button to re fetch the ip again
+An app that fetches the ip-number from Simple Public IP Address API, and show it in a view, also add a button to re fetch the ip again